elimgoodman/elimgoodman.github.io/mesh/full-walthrough.md

 When we execute the whole statement, a number of things occur - we evaluate the call to ```someFn```, we pass the result into the cases, then the body of the correct case executes.
 To say that we're "on" that particular statement isn't accurate enough.
 Luckily, instructions are accurate enough for us - and they're built right in.

-As you might expect, instructions are *also* represented as regular Mesh objects.
-We can create them independently, manipulate them programatiicaly, and so on.
+This might sound like a broken record at this point, but instructions themselves are *also* represented as regular Mesh objects.
+We can create them independently, manipulate them programmatically, and so on.
 If we wanted to, we could create arbitrary instructions in our REPL, and then run those on arbitrary VMs in order to get them into some desired state.
 We could also just alter the internal state of any VM to be what we needed it to be.
 Even better, if we get a VM into a state that's useful, we can spawn copies from it to use during future runs of our program.
-Having VMs and instructions represented as regular Mesh objects is powerful, useful, and safe.
+Having VMs and instructions represented as regular Mesh objects is powerful and useful (and again, we get that delicious, delicious type and state safety for free).

 OK, so after that epic detour, let's come back to our task: to build some kind of debugging mechanism for our program.
 Let's say that we want to see all of the symbols that are in scope at that ```return``` statement in ```addTwo``` - this should help us track down the bug.
 To do this, we're going to change our runner in the following ways: